flatironinstitute/labbox-ephys/README.md

     - Show console output on job monitor [done]
     - Allow cancelling of hither jobs [done]
 * 0.1.11
-    - Persist data using event stream
+    - Persist data using event stream [done]
+    - Use new version of hither compute resource [done]
     - Connect back to sorting job even after page reload #9
     - Additional plots for sorting view
 * Other